 |Session 9:||Combination games, Strategy/Point at issue items, Reading Comp review|

 |Session 10:||Analytical Reasoning review, Principle items, Reading Comp review|

-Laura C. Tesh is the exclusive LSAT instructor and an experienced Prep professional with more than four years of teaching LSAT for University Test Prep at University of South Carolina.
+Laura C. Tesh is the exclusive LSAT instructor and an experienced Prep professional with more than five years of teaching LSAT for University Test Prep at University of South Carolina.

 Ms. Tesh earned her B.A. cum laude from the University of South Carolina Honors College, her M.A. in Philosophy/Medical Ethics from Georgetown University, and her J.D. cum laude from the University of South Carolina School of Law.
 She also clerked for two judges and was previously an adjunct Legal Writing instructor at the Law School at University of South Carolina.